Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

 The muon identification efficiency has a strong dependence on the muon momentum, which is different between the signal and normalisation modes.
 This efficiency is determined in bins of kinematic variables from a $\jpsi\to\mumu$ control sample.
 A systematic uncertainty is determined by increasing the number of bins by 20\% and repeating the measurement.

-Approximately 2\% of the selected events contain multiple candidates, leading to a systematic which is determined by randomly selecting one candidate in those events and repeating the fit.
+Approximately 2\% of the selected events contain multiple candidates, leading to a systematic uncertainty, which is determined by randomly selecting one candidate in those events and repeating the fit.

-Finally, systematic uncertainties that were found to be negligible include the potential contribution from $\Bsb\to D^{**}_{s}\mun\neumb$ and $\Lb \to \Dp n \mun \neumb$ decays, the determination of the neutral isolation selection efficiency, the assumptions behind the \sPlot procedure and the effects of incomplete QED modelling in the simulation~\cite{deBoer:2018ipi}.
+Finally, systematic uncertainties that were found to be negligible include the potential contribution from $\Bsb\to D^{**}_{s}\mun\neumb$ and $\Lb \to \Dp n \mun \neumb$ decays, the determination of the neutral isolation selection efficiency, the assumption that the reconstructed \Dp mass is uncorrelated with the fit variables in the \sPlot procedure and the effects of incomplete QED modelling in the simulation~\cite{deBoer:2018ipi}.